dasantonym/wdt/README.md

 ## Building

-You'll need OpenCV 2.3.1 or newer, node-pre-gyp, grunt and bower installed.
+You'll need OpenCV 2.3.1 or newer, cmake, gulp and bower installed.

 Run this from the repository root: